neonll/ESP32_ZPB30A1_Remote/README.md

 ## Hardware
 * You may use either ESP32 Dev Board or make your own board that fits original device without any additional wires.
-* If you want to make such board you may use files from `hardware` dir.
+* If you want to make such board fell free to use files from `hardware` dir.
   ![board view](https://raw.githubusercontent.com/neonll/ESP32_ZPB30A1_Remote/master/hardware/esp32_remote_board.png)

 ## Installation